balalaikaboy/CassandraPDO4Doctrine/README.md

 CassandraPDO4Doctrine is the Cassandra driver for Doctrine2.
 It extends Doctrine2 PDOConnection, using YACassandraPDO driver (https://github.com/Orange-OpenSource/YACassandraPDO).

 ## Installation
  1. Download [Apache Cassandra PDO](https://github.com/Orange-OpenSource/YACassandraPDO) and compile into a PHP extension.
  2. After cloning and building, make sure the pdo extension is enabled by adding this line to your cli php.ini file (usually /etc/php5/cli/php.ini):
 ```
 extension=pdo_cassandra.so
 ```
-3.Set up your Symfony2 project (or any PHP framework that uses Doctrine2) and copy the files in CassandraPDO4Doctrine directory into the coresponding folders.
+ 3. Set up your Symfony2 project (or any PHP framework that uses Doctrine2) and copy the files in CassandraPDO4Doctrine directory into the coresponding folders.
 ```
 * New files:
 vendor/doctrine/dbal/lib/Doctrine/DBAL/Driver/PDOCassandra/Driver.php